sepal-contrib/glad_alerts/doc/doc.md

 # Welcome in the user documentation

 This documentation should explain every step to execute the module.
 If any question or bug remains, please consider post it on the [bug report page](https://github.com/openforis/glad_alerts/issues/new/choose)

 ## Before starting
-This module will require the user to register to GEE instead of using the public SEPAL account. follow this [link](https://earthengine.google.com) to create a GEE acount.
+This module will require the user to register to GEE instead of using the public SEPAL account.
+Follow this [link](https://earthengine.google.com) to create a GEE account.
 Once done, select your GEE account in the SEPAL bottom right corner and use your personal credentials.

 ![gee_account](./img/gee_account.png)